 Data Breach Notifications.
 We see these on the news every now and again, and they can be downright terrifying.
 LifeLock will alert you anytime there is a large-scale data breach, providing a valuable early warning so that you can protect your identity early in the process.

-LifeLock also provides the LifeLock Identity Alert System, that will contact you by text, phone, or email, then refer your case to their Identity Restoration Specialists.
-Like Identity Guard, they also provide a $1 million Total Service Guarantee, providing lawyers and other professionals to help you recover should you become the victim of identity theft.
+LifeLock also provides the LifeLock Identity Alert System, that will contact you by text, phone, or email, providing lawyers and other professionals to help you recover should you become the victim of identity theft.

 LifeLock offers three packages: LifeLock Standard; LifeLock Advantage ; and LifeLock Ultimate Plus.
 That gives you the flexibility to choose the level of coverage that you want at a price that you can afford.